 |Phone:||+36 22 312 235|

-This spa built in 1905 in art nouveau style with its shell decorated dome was carefully restored and opened to the public in 2010.
-The atmosphere, the exclusive surroundings and the rich offer of wellness of the spa is indulgence for the soul and the body.
+This bath was built in 1905 in art nouveau style.
+I was carefully restored with its shell decorated dome and finally opened to the public in 2010.
+The atmosphere, the exclusive surroundings and the rich offer of wellness of the spa is an ndulgence for the soul and the body.

 |Address:||8000 Székesfehérvár, Kossuth u.
 12.|